svalinn/ALARA/tools/README.md

 | co-58 | 497020000.0 | 497010000.0 | 481270000.0 | 1.417400e+07 | 0.0 | 0.0 |
 | co-58m | 322330000.0 | 320150000.0 | 368720.0 | 0.000000e+00 | 0.0 | 0.0 |

-The following operation requires the pivoting of a filtered `ALARADFrame` as its input and is not a member of the `ALARADFrame` class:
+The following operations are utility functions that are not members of the `ALARADFrame` class:

+* `convert_times(vector, from_unit, to_unit)`
+    - Convert the values in a vector to and from any units in the list of seconds (s), minutes (m), hours (h), days (d), weeks (w), years (y), or centuries (c).
+Can be used to convert the time column of an `ALARADFrame`, for example from seconds to years with the following command:
+        ```
+        adf['time'] = aop.convert_times(adf['time'], from_unit='s', to_unit='y')
+        ```

 * `aggregate_small_percentages(piv, relative=False, threshold=0.05)`
+    - Consolidate all nuclides that do not have any row-level values greater than a given threshold for totals over all times in a pre-filtered ALARADFrame containing data from a single variable, response, and block.
+The 'value' column in the ALARADFrame can either contain absolute or relative data, requiring only that the user provide an appropriate threshold value.

-    -  Consolidate all rows in a pre-filtered and pivoted DataFrame derived from a larger ALARADFRame that do not have any cells with a contribution of more than a threshold value to the total for its respective column.
-Rows that do not have any cells that surpass its column's threshold are aggregated into a new "Other" row.
-If a row has at least one column value above the threshold, then the whole row is preserved.
+    - Nuclides that do not contribute any values that surpass the threshold at any time are aggregated into a new "Other" row for each time.
+If a nuclide has a value that surpasses the threshold at any time, then all rows for said nuclide are preserved.

-    This function sets an automatic threshold percentage of 5%, but it can be modified by explicitly setting the optional `threshold` parameter to any proportional value.